albertoig/test-microservices/README.md

   1. Dockerfile example [HERE](Dockerfile).
   1. Terraform example [HERE](terraform.tf).

 It's important to mention that the infrastructure in google cloud will be created with Terraform tool to make Infracture as code.
-That part is very important to replicate the infrastructure in case you needed and don't loose any inforrmation about the real things that you have in your cloud.
+That part is very important to replicate the infrastructure in case you needed and don't loose any information about the real things that you have in your cloud.

-# Rules to improve the pieplines automation in monorepo:
+# Rules to improve the pipelines automation in monorepo:

 ### How to make/add a new feature/refactor/fix in this project
 Each branch should be named like this: